CVNM’s 2017 Legislative Session Outcomes

 HB 24: State Trust Lands Restoration Fund (Ezzell/McCamley)

 HB 24 establishes a fund for remediation or restoration of state trust lands, constituted of 1% of the income derived from the state trust lands.
 The bill has been amended to prevent bad actors from relying on public funding to perform remediation or restoration.
 HB 24 passed the House (60-0) and the Senate (40-0).
-The bill now heads to the Governor’s desk.
+The bill was signed by the Governor on March 29, 2017.

 HB 58: Rulemaking Requirements (Gentry/L. Trujillo/T. Salazar/Ivey-Soto)

 The state will benefit from stronger and clearer administrative rulemaking requirements.
 After amendments, the current version of HB 58 removed a requirement that every state rule sunset after 12 years, allowing CVNM to support this bill.
 HB 58 passed the House (63-0) and the Senate (40-0).
-The bill now heads to the Governor’s desk.
+The bill was signed by the Governor on April 7, 2017.

 HB 92: Stricter Game & Fish Violation Penalties (Baldonado)

 HB 92 provides for greater penalties against persons who break game and fish rules in taking of certain wildlife.
 The threat of greater penalties may serve to protect game animals and fish.
 HB 92 passed the House (66-0) and the Senate (37-2).
-The bill now heads to the Governor’s desk.
+The bill was signed by the Governor on April 6, 2017.

 HB 415: State Agency Wastewater Project Financing (Crowder/Ro.
 Martinez)

 This bill makes state agencies eligible for low-cost financial assistance in the construction of necessary wastewater facilities through the creation of a self-sustaining program.
 This would help improve and protect water quality and public health.
 HB 415 passed the House (66-0) and the Senate (37-0).
-The bill now heads to the Governor’s desk.
+The bill was signed by the Governor on April 6, 2017.

 HJR 8: State Ethics Commission, CA (Dines/Steinborn/Small/McCamley/Ely)